airpartners/hepa-summer23/guides/OH_data_guide.md

 1) `OH_modpm_all_stats.Rmd` and `OH_cpc_all_stats.Rmd` both do the same calculations, except that one does it for the five measurement variables (`pm1`, `pm25`, `pm10`, `pm1num`, `temp`) in Mod-PM data and the other does it for the two variables (`concent`, `inlttmp`) in CPC data.
 For each of the variables, the scripts calculate the mean, median, 5th, 25th, 75th, and 95th percentiles.
 This is done for *each participant* **and** *overall data*.
 Next, the scripts calculate the percentage reduction in each of those summary statistics from `sham` to `hepa`.
 The resulting dataframes are stored in `summary/HAFTRAP/OH` as `s_OH_M_quants.csv` and `s_OH_C_quants.csv` respectively.

 2) `OH_modpm_cpc_corrs.Rmd` calculates the Pearson's correlation coefficient between different variables for the `sham` and `hepa` cases separately.
 The correlation coefficients are calculated for 10 minute averages of all the variables (to allow time for mixing and therefore fair comparison).
 The script uses both CPC and Mod-PM data for participants specified in `OH_participants.xlsx`.
 It outputs a CSV file `s_OH_MC_corr.csv` which contains correlation coefficients both for each participant *and* overall.
 In addition, the script also outputs an untracked dataframe `merged.RData` into the `summary` folder which contains the 10-minute average of Mod-PM and CPC data time-synced and merged.

+3) `OH_modpm_decay_analysis.Rmd` and `OH_cpc_decay_analysis.Rmd` both do the same calculations, except that one does it for three measurement variables (`pm1`, `pm25`, `pm10`) in Mod-PM data and the other does it for ultrafine particle count (`concent`) in CPC data.
+For each of the variables, the scripts find the decay constants, peak width, and peak height.
+This is done for *each participant* **and** *overall data*.
+For the decay analysis files, the method of saving data is a bit more complicated.
+Much of the decay analysis is a process of testing out thresholds and variables for each participant and case.
+Because of this, the final code to save the decay constants is commented out to start.
+When starting decay analysis for a new location, run the first line of code in the final section to create a new empty dataframe.
+Then, for each participant, after the code is tested and the peaks/valleys are visually checked, uncomment the final code section and run it.
+This will append it to the existing decay data.
+After this, the decay constants and other relevant information will be saved to a CSV in the summary folder and can be used to compute summary statistics for the decay constants.
+The resulting dataframes are stored in `summary/HAFTRAP/OH` as `s_OH_M_decay.csv` and `s_OH_C_decay.csv` respectively.

 ### Plotting
 Other than `OH_timeplots.Rmd` (where output isn't saved), the output from all the plotting scripts is stored in `artifacts`.
 The plots are generated for the overall data for both Mod-PM and CPC including all participants for specific variables.